sikaxn/FRC-Custom-CAN-Sensor/readme.md

 This document describes the **CAN protocol** used between an Arduino Mega (with MCP2515) and a roboRIO, and outlines the **hardware pin assignments** needed for the connection.

+Only roboRIO CAN work with this project.
+Please do not connect Arduino to CTRE CANivore.
+I don't know what will happen if you try to do so.

 ---